reshamas/ds_resources/concepts/classification_metrics.md

     - TP / (TP + FN)

 ## Specificity
-- Specificity – how good a test is at avoiding false alarms.
+- Specificity – how good a test is at **avoiding false alarms**.
 A test can cheat and maximize this by always returning “negative”.
     - TN / N

 ## Misclassification Rate